dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_loadext.PNG?raw=true)

-In the case above, i am using "autoreload" extension.
+In the case above, I am using "autoreload" extension.
 It reloads modules automatically before entering the execution of code typed at the IPython prompt.
 If you are interested to know more about this, refer to the [page here](https://ipython.readthedocs.io/en/stable/config/extensions/autoreload.html).

 ```python